 At Baysgarth School we believe our number one priority is the safety and happiness of every child.
 We have a legal obligation to keep children safe from harm and ensure we exercise our duty of care to teach students how to keep themselves safe.
-In September 2018 the updated statutory guidance for schools, Keeping Children Safe in Education, puts legal responsibility on schools to ensure we are actively supervising and monitoring what students are accessing online.
+In September 2018 the updated statutory guidance for schools, Keeping Children Safe in Education, put a legal responsibility on schools to ensure we are actively supervising and monitoring what students are accessing online.
 This legal duty upon schools does not just relate to what students access in lessons on school computers, but also includes any content they might access at breaks and lunchtimes on their phones via 3G and 4G.

 In July 2017 we conducted a survey of staff, students and parents regarding the use of mobile phones and the impact on students’ mental health.
 We had noticed an increase in the number of students needing support for mental health and wellbeing issues and a common factor emerging was social media and the use of mobile phones.

 The overwhelming response was that this relationship was causing a negative impact on students’ wellbeing.
 89% of parents thought that the use of mobile phones has caused an increase in bullying and 70% believed that mobile phones are increasing anxiety and stress in their children.
 This confirmed to the us that the school needed to continue to make this a priority focus and it continued its research and monitoring in this area using ICE time, tutor times and assemblies to address the issues.

 In 2018, we consulted with staff and parents again, following a review of the incidents we had dealt with involving mobile phones and social media.
 These range from cyberbullying, accessing inappropriate materials and distribution of illegal or inappropriate images.
 In all cases the use of the mobile phone was both in school and at home.
 The consultation was aimed at eliciting the views as to how we should update our mobile phone policy to ensure we adequately protect and safeguard all students and staff, working in partnership with parents.